RepairWise/RepairWisePlugin/readme.md

 }
 ```

-The `saveProjectInfo` callback is called when a new project is created in RepairWise.
+The `saveProjectInfo` callback is called when a new project is created in EstimateON.

 Note: This will happen right after the user puts in an address.
-If you started RepairWise with an address, the project is created as RepairWise starts up.
+If you started EstimateON with an address, the project is created as EstimateON starts up.
 If the address has invalid information, like a bad postal code, the user will be taken to the address entry screen and this callback will be called after the correct address is entered.
-If you start RepairWise with a projectId, this callback will not be called unless the GET for the project with that id fails for some reason.
+If you start EstimateON with a projectId, this callback will not be called unless the GET for the project with that id fails for some reason.
 If the project with the id could not be loaded, the user will be taken to the address entry screen and this callback will be called after the address is entered and a new project is created.
 In other words, even in the case of starting with a potentially good project id, you should be prepared to re-store a new project id just in the case the one provided is bad.

 ```javascript
 function saveProjectInfo(reportInfo) {